ugis90/Blackjack/README.md

 ## How To Use

-To run this application, you will need run the Blackjack.py file
+To run this application, you will need to run the Blackjack.py file

 ## Why did I make it?